devopshq/crosspm/README.md

 **options** - Here we can define commandline options and environment variable names from which we will get some of columns values.
 We can define default values for those columns here too.
 Each option must be configured with this parameters:

-    *cmdline* -- Command line option name with option's value.
+    cmdline - Command line option name with option's value.

-    *env* -- Environment variable name with option's value.
+    env - Environment variable name with option's value.
 Used if command line option is not set.

-    *default* -- Default option's value.
+    default - Default option's value.
 Used if command line option and environment variable are not set.

 **parsers** - Rules for parsing columns, paths, properties, etc.